django-crispy-forms/django-crispy-forms/docs/form_helper.rst

 Helper attributes you can set
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+**template_pack**
+    Allows you to set what template pack you want to use at ``FormHelper`` level.
+This is useful for example when a website needs to render different styling forms for different use cases, like desktop website vs smarphone website.

 **template**
     When set allows you to render a form/formset using a custom template.
 Default template is at ``{{ TEMPLATE_PACK }}/[whole_uni_form.html|whole_uni_formset.html]``